pkayokay/foodzie/README.md

 # Foodzie

-#### Ruby on Rails Web Application

-Foodzie provides a list of restaurants(with reviews and comments) that will help people find the right place to eat!
+Foodzie is a Ruby on Rails application.
+It provides a list of restaurants(with reviews and comments) that will help people find the right place to eat!
 Check it out [here](https://foodzie.herokuapp.com/).

 ### Features: